Scarbrough Family Eyecare

 Glaucoma is a disease that damages your optic nerves.
 Your optic nerves are located in the back of your eyes and send visual information to your brain, which allows you to see images.
 Glaucoma usually affects both of your eyes, but it may not develop at the same time, so the disease is often worse in one eye than the other.

-You’re at a higher risk of developing glaucoma if you:
+You are at a higher risk of developing glaucoma if you:

-Have diabetes, heart disease, or high blood pressure
+- Have diabetes, heart disease, or high blood pressure

-If you don’t have any risk factors, you should undergo a glaucoma screening every four years starting at age 40.
+- If you don’t have any risk factors, you should undergo a glaucoma test every four years starting at age 40.

 The goal of glaucoma treatment is to preserve your vision by reducing the pressure in your eyes.
 Your Scarbrough Family Eyecare provider may prescribe eye drops that either cause your eye to produce less fluid or help the fluid in your eye drain more easily.